 Community Engagement Opportunities

-- The introductory presentation, posted April 17, can be found below.
+- The introductory presentation, posted April 17, can be found at this link.
 It provides an introduction to ADUs and why the City initiated this study.
-Community feedback was accepted from April 17 through May 10 and will inform staff’s policy recommendations considered by the Planning Commission and City Council.View this presentation
+Community feedback was accepted from April 17 through May 10 and will inform staff’s policy recommendations considered by the Planning Commission

 Two in-person community meetings originally scheduled for last month were canceled due to the COVID-19 public emergency.
-These meetings were retooled for this first step in online engagement.
-City and Urban Institute are committed to engaging the community and obtaining feedback throughout the study period and notifications for further engagement opportunities will be provided.
-Community meetings, online or in-person, will be held prior to Planning Commission and City Council hearings.
+These meetings were retooled for online engagement.
+The City and Urban Institute are committed to engaging the community and obtaining feedback throughout the study period and notifications for further engagement opportunities will be provided.
+A virtual open house will be held mid-August, prior to Planning Commission and City Council hearings in the fall.
+The date for the virtual open house will be confirmed by July 31.

 More About ADUs